NIEM/NIEM-Training/NIEM Training Outline.md

 ___

-## Concepts to still fit in
+# Todo

-- NIEM Conformance
+- Fit in NIEM Conformance
-- NIEM Technical Framework
+- Fit in NIEM Technical Framework?
 	- Content Models?
-- Work contact information into this IEPD
+- Work contact information into sample IEPD
+- Separate out an exchange schema from the extension
-- Show tool alternatives to expensive software like oXygen?
+- Show tool alternatives to expensive software like oXygen/XMLSpy?

-## Separate videos for later
+## Separate videos for later?

 - [[JAXB]]
 - [[CUI]]